 Reflections on Good Friday

-I have celebrated Easter my entire life and I have long appreciated the parallels between Christ’s crucifixion and the annual sacrifice of Passover lambs.
+I have celebrated Easter my whole life.
+From an early age I heard about the parallels between Christ’s crucifixion and the annual sacrifice of Passover lambs.
 I didn’t think there was anything more I could learn about Good Friday.
 I was wrong.

 I was also amazed by Joseph of Arimathea, Christ’s secret disciple on the Sanhedrin.
-This man did not consent to their trial (Luke 23:51), but nor did he speak in Christ’s defense (as far as we know).
-Perhaps he was afraid of speaking out, and who could blame him.
-But as soon as Jesus died, this timid old man found the courage to go to the Roman governor and ask for the body of Jesus (Mark 15:43).
-Surely that was the Holy Spirit’s doing.
+This man did not consent to their trial (Luke 23:51), which suggests he was not there.
+(Caiaphas and his cronies had good reasons for holding the trial in the middle of the night.
+They were wary of men like Joseph and Nicodemus.)
+But when Joseph found out what had happened, he acted.
+He boldly went to the Roman governor to ask for the body of Jesus (Mark 15:43).

-There is nothing accidental about any of this.
-I sense the Holy Spirit operating behind the scenes, positioning Jesus where he needed to be at different times of the day.
+What the devil meant for evil, the Holy Spirit turned for good.
+He was the One positioning Jesus where he needed to be at different times of the day.
 Prophecies had to be fulfilled.
 Passover parallels had to be made.
-So Jesus is taken here and there and says this and that because God was telling a story that had been told before and would be told again and again for thousands of years.
+So Jesus is taken here and there and says this and that because God was telling a story that had been told before and would be told again for thousands of years.